-Under ORC 164.25, the Director of OPWC is authorized to approve applications for Clean Ohio grants in part for open space acquisition and related development projects as described in ORC 164.22.
-The Director of the Ohio Department of Natural Resources has statutory authority under ORC 1519.05 to administer the Clean Ohio Trail Fund for the purposes of purchasing land for recreational trails and for the construction of such trails.
-ORC 164.22 provides for facilities necessary to make an open space area accessible and useable by the general public but the term “trail” does not specifically appear.
+Under ORC 164.25, the director of the OPWC is authorized to approve applications for Clean Ohio grants in part for open space acquisition and related improvement projects as described in ORC 164.22.
+The director of the Ohio Department of Natural Resources has statutory authority under ORC 1519.05 to administer the Clean Ohio Trail Fund for the purposes of purchasing land for recreational trails and for the construction of such trails.
+ORC 164.22 provides for facilities necessary to make an open space area accessible and useable by the public but the term “trail” does not specifically appear.
 Applications solely for the purpose of a recreational trail as a standalone project are not eligible under the Clean Ohio Green Space Conservation Program.
 Trails can be included as an access improvement either with an application for green space acquisition or as an improvement only application post acquisition.

 The Request to Proceed is required for all land acquisition activities which must be completed within one year of the project agreement date.
 At least 30 days prior to closing, the applicant must include proposed deed restrictions, purchase contract, Appraisal Report, and title insurance binder or commitment for title.
 If using the pre-closing option, there must also be a closing protection letter and signed escrow agreement.
 Should title work disclose information that could compromise conservation value, at the OPWC Director's discretion, the project application will be returned to the NRAC for review.